something-predictable/node-service/instructions.md

 API_KEY=some-secret
 ```

 HTTP requests can time out as seen from the client.
 If they do, clients will retry, so the entrypoints need to be idempotent.
+For getting and updating resources, consider adding a `revision` number that is incremented on update, in order to track the order of updates.

+### Methods and paths

+- `get`: for side-effect free reads.
+Get a list of resources with path `bananas`, get a single resource with path `bananas/*` where the last segment is the ID.
+- `put`: for changing full resource.
+Use ID for the resource in the path, e.g. `bananas/*`.
+- `patch`: like `put` but with partial body.
+- `delete`: for changing full resource.
+Use ID for the resource in the path, e.g. `bananas/*`.
+- `post`: on e.g. the path `bananas`, either for reads with large complicated queries, or for one-off sending of messages that cannot have an ID, that cannot be idempotent and where idempotency does not matter.

 ## Event Handlers